vmalani27/Password_Manager/esp32/custompartition/docs/COMMAND_REFERENCE.md

 ﻿# ESP32 Password Manager - Command Reference

 This document provides a complete reference for all BLE commands supported by the ESP32 Password Manager.

+**Implementation Status (as of Dec 2025):**
+- All credential commands (add, get, update, delete, list, logout) are encrypted over BLE using AES-256-CTR (session key from ECDH).
+- ECDH handshake and pairing commands are plaintext (by design).
+- Token-based authentication is still present (32-bit, being upgraded to 128-bit).
+- Static PIN (123456) is still used for pairing (dynamic PIN planned).
+- AES-GCM upgrade (for authenticated encryption) is planned but not yet implemented.

 ## Connection Flow